Gain access to exclusive preclinical content.

 Photo Stability - To be photostable refers to the tendency of a fluorescent tracer agent to be stable in the presence of light.
 Highly photo stable compounds are the goal so as to facilitate storage, handling and use in transdermal measurement systems.

 Stokes Shift - The Stokes shift is the difference between the emission light wavelength (color of light at which the fluorescent agent glows) and the incident light wavelength (color of light which is shined on the fluorescent agent to make it glow).
-Fluorescent tracer agents with a large stokes shift are desirable and favor robust and cost-effective transdermal measurement systems.
+Fluorescent tracer agents with a large stokes shift are desirable and favor robust and cost-effective transdermal GFR systems.

 TRANSDERMAL SENSOR INNOVATION AND UNIQUE ANALYTICAL APPROACHES